 We look closely at integrated features and fitness tracking capabilities.
 Is there GPS?
 Are there LTE capabilities?
 Can you make contactless payments?
 Is there storage for songs and podcasts?
 Sleep tracking and activity tracking for different sports?
-We test these elements and look at the effect that each have on the power, processing capacity, memory and battery life of each device.
+We test these elements and look at the effect that each has on the power, processing capacity, memory, and battery life of each device.

 Then we bring all this information together in an informative review so that you can make the best choice about whether the smartwatch that we’re reviewing is really the best one for your requirements.

 Follow us on social media to stay up to date with our latest articles

 A highly motivated all-around writing professional with experience in writing about modern technology.
 Joanne writes for Superwatches for over 2 years now.
 Joanne specializes in product comparisons and reviews for us and we truly appreciate the quality of her work.

 One minor correction, but fitbit does not track cycle rides.
 It’ll detect you are riding, but you can’t record cycle routes.
 Repeatedly rejected feature request, e.g. https://community.fitbit.com/t5/Feature-Suggestions/Track-Cycling-on-Mobile-App-with-GPS/idi-p/691167/page/21

 Hey Peter, thanks for reading!
 You’re right, we hope this is something Fitbit will pick up on at some point.
 For now, we meant you can utilise the GPS function to have a decent idea of how many miles you’ve cycled, rather than the actual route on a map.